Chris56974/Pethreon/README.md

 - No trusted third party

-- Pseudoanonymous (only addresses)
+- Pseudoanonymous (addresses only)

 ## Design Doc

 This app is all about "contributors" making payments to "creators".

-A contributor can either make a one-time payment OR recurring payments (possibly).
+A contributor can either make a one-time payment OR they can opt for recurring payments (possibly).

 Each creator gets their own "landing page" describing what they do and how much you can donate.

-The information for each landing page will be stored on the blockchain.
-The creator must pay a tx fee to do this.
+Each landing page will be stored on the blockchain.
+The creator must pay a tx fee for this.

 Clients will grab a list of all creators from the blockchain and cache them locally using localstorage.